-When planning my trip to Amsterdam, I went out of my way to look for sites that would be considered weird, offbeat and unusual.
-Not surprisingly, Amsterdam has plenty of bizarre attractions to entertain those looking for something different or alternative to the mainstream tourist sites like the Ann Frank Huis or Van Gogh Museum.
+When planning my trip to Amsterdam, I went out of my way to look for sites that would be considered weird, offbeat, and unusual.
+Not surprisingly, Amsterdam has plenty of bizarre attractions to entertain those looking for something different or alternative to mainstream tourist sites like the Ann Frank Huis or Van Gogh Museum.

-The first first weird and offbeat place I visited?
+The first weird and offbeat place I visited?
 A museum dedicated entirely to cats!
 I’m actually not kidding and at the risk of being called a crazy cat lady, I went to the Katten Kabinet (Cat Cabinet) which features artwork depicting nothing else but … cats.

 Crazy Cat Ladies Love The Katten Kabinet in Amsterdam

-The museum was founded in 1990 by Bob Meijer in honour of his cat John Pierpont Morgan.
+The museum was founded in 1990 by Bob Meijer in honor of his cat John Pierpont Morgan.
 In case you were wondering, yes, Bob actually named his cat after American banker, J.P.
 Morgan!
 I wonder how many cats out there are named after the rich and famous?
 Confession, my moustached rescue cat is named after Burt Reynolds

 As you wander through the museum, you may be surprised to discover that the interior is very grand and stately.
 This canal house was actually used to shoot scenes for the movie, Ocean’s 12.
 Bob and his family also live on the second floor.
 Hmmmm, just imagine how much cat art must be on display in their living room.
 You might even be lucky enough to come across one of the family cats while you’re visiting.
 Unfortunately, none of them were around when I was there.

 Recommended reading: Another cat themed place in Amsterdam is a cat sanctuary on a boat!
 Read, Cats & Boats Mix At The Cat Boat Amsterdam.